jaymoulin/docker-google-cloudprint/README.md

-Raspberry PI - Google Cloudprint - Docker Container
+Raspberry PI - Google Cloudprint - Docker Image
 =

-This container allow you to configure your printer to your Google Cloudprint easily thanks to Docker.
+This image allow you to configure your printer to your Google Cloudprint easily thanks to Docker.

 Installation
 ---